mrepol742/WebView/README.md

 Hello!

+WebView is android web browser created from the Google WebViewClient and WebChromeClient.

+WebView is programmed in Java Language.

+@2018-2020 All Rights Reserved by Melvin Jones Gallano Repol

 I hope you'd like my work.
 I'll keep improving the WebView, if you have any suggestions, comments or reports feel free to reach me.

 Gmail: mrepol742@gmail.com